Suitable Seating Requirements for California Employees

 Nonexempt employees are required to take a ten-minute rest break if they work more than three-and-a-half hours.
 For more information illustrating how many rest periods must be taken during a shift, please refer to Break Laws in California: Meal Breaks & Rest Periods Made Easy.

 Employers are required to provide suitable resting areas for employees during working hours that are separate from the toilet room.33 The resting facilities should also be available to employees during working hours.
-Additional guidance on seating requirements during rest breaks are not specified.
+Additional guidance on seating requirements during rest breaks is not specified.
 However, employers should still provide suitable seats for employees to use during their rest breaks.

 What Kind of Seating is “Suitable”?